Essay Series

 This does not happen automatically

-All right, perhaps AI makes these things possible.
+Fine, perhaps AI makes these things possible.
 But why should we assume anyone will build them?
-Why would large firms not simply use the same tools to centralize more power, squeeze more workers, and tighten control?
+Why would large firms not use the same tools to centralize more power, dominate smaller operators, and tighten control?

 Three questions worth asking